 Since July, Amnesty International has recorded the names of hundreds of political prisoners, members or supporters of many opposition factions, executed or in danger of execution in Iran.
 Among them are prisoners of conscience, prisoners serving sentences of imprisonment, or whose terms of imprisonment had expired without their being released, and prisoners who had never been tried or sentenced.
-The organization has now received reports that the 22 prisoners named above are among those at risk of execution.

-All 22 are supporters of the banned People's Mojahedine Organization of Iran.
-Most were serving terms of imprisonment ranging from two to 30 years; several had apparently been held for several years without charge or trial.
-All are believed to be under threat of execution.
-It is not known whether any of them have been re-tried and sentenced to death.
 Amnesty International has a consistent body of evidence that trials of political prisoners in Iran are summary and unfair, often lasting only a few minutes.
 In political cases, the accused has no defence counsel of any kind, and no right to call witnesses in his or her defence.
 There is no right of appeal against conviction or sentence.

-RECOMMENDED ACTION: Telexes/telegrams/airmail letters:
+RECOMMENDED ACTION: Telexes/telegrams/express and airmail letters:

-- urging that any death sentence passed on any of the above be commuted, and all executions in Iran be brought to an immediate halt; - expressing deep regret at the very large number of executions which have taken place in Iran since July, and asking for details of the procedures under which those executed were tried and convicted.
+- urging that any death sentence passed on Zohreh Ghaeni be commuted, and all executions in Iran be brought to an immediate halt: - expressing deep regret at the very large number of executions which have taken place in Iran since July, and asking for details of the procedures under which those executed were tried and convicted.

-IMPORTANT NOTE: Do NOT mention the People's Mojahedine Organization in your appeals, some of which should be in a personal or professional capacity.
+IMPORTANT NOTE: Do NOT mention the People's Fedaiyan Organization (Majority) in your appeals, some of which should be in a personal or professional capacity.